 Sixteen year old Gemma is kidnapped from Bangkok airport and taken to the Australian Outback.
 Ty, her captor, is no stereotype – he’s young and attractive.
 This new life in the wilderness has been years in the planning.
 He loves only her, wants only her.

 Under the hot glare of the Australian sun, cut off from the world outside, can the force of his love make Gemma love him back?
 In a moving letter to her captor, 16-year-old Gemma relives her kidnapping.

 Gemma and Ty

-Gemma, a British city-living teenager, is kidnapped while on holiday with her parents.
-Her kidnapper, Ty, takes her to the wild land of outback Australia.
-To Gemma’s city-eyes, the landscape is harsh and unforgiving and there are no other signs of human life for hundreds of kilometres in every direction.
+Gemma’s a British city-living teenager.
+To her city-eyes, the landscape of the Australian outback is harsh and unforgiving with no other signs of human life for hundreds of kilometres.
 Here, there is no escape.
 Gemma must learn to deal with her predicament, or die trying to fight it.